evolvingweb/chef-deploy-drupal/README.md

 - You have an **existing** Drupal site (code base, database SQL dump, and maybe a bash script to run after everything is loaded) and want to configure a server to serve your site.
-- You want the server to download, bootstrap, and serve a **fresh** installation of Drupal 7.
+- You want the server to download, install, and serve a **fresh** installation of Drupal 7.

 Look at [Attributes](#Attributes) to see how to use each of these use cases.